 2. You probably own more than you think

 Brandon Okita, vice president at FIA Insurance Services in Torrance, California, advises opening each drawer and closet in your home to take an inventory of your belongings.
-Once you start tallying up the value of each item — electronics, jackets, shoes and so forth — you’ll probably find that it would cost a lot more than you expected to replace everything. » MORE: The best renters insurance companies
+Once you start tallying up the value of each item — electronics, jackets, shoes and so forth — you’ll probably find that it would cost a lot more than you expected to replace everything.

 3. Renters insurance can pay for housing after a disaster

 “Most policies provide what’s called a ‘loss of use’ or ‘additional living expense’ benefit,” Schneider says.
 “It pays you if you are forced out of your apartment by a major claim — usually fire or extensive water damage — and you have to stay in a hotel.”

 4. It can protect your finances

 “Let’s say you go golfing … [and] you hit someone in the head and they turn around and sue you,” Okita says.
-If a court deems you responsible, your renters liability insurance will typically cover costs up to the limit you’ve purchased, even if the incident takes place away from home.
-This coverage can also come in handy if your dog bites someone at the park, your child breaks a valuable heirloom at a friend’s house or a guest slips and falls inside your apartment. » MORE: Renters insurance quotes: What you need to know
+If a court finds you responsible, your renters liability insurance will typically cover costs up to your policy limit, even if the incident takes place away from home.

+Many renters policies provide some coverage for your stuff even when it’s not at home.
 “If your laptop was swiped at the neighborhood cafe, or your phone stolen on the subway, your policy could cover you,” Wissner-Levy said.
-(Keep in mind that it would make sense to file a claim only if the lost item were worth more than your deductible.)
-You may also have coverage for items in a storage unit, Okita says.
+(Keep in mind that it would make sense to file a claim only if the lost item were worth more than your deductible, the amount subtracted from your claim payout.)